 - yellow cardstock or construction paper

 - colored paper or construction paper (we used Astrobrights 24 lb. red, yellow and blue)

 - crepe paper (we used red, yellow and blue)

 - pencil for tracing

 Instructions for creating a parrot puppet with your kids

-1. Begin by downloading and printing out the free parrot craft template.
+1. Begin by downloading and printing out the parrot craft template.
 Print the parrot body and head pieces on red cardstock or construction paper, the beak on yellow cardstock or construction paper, and the eyes on white cardstock paper.
 Cut out each of the pieces from the template.

 You can also print out each page on white paper and have children color the pieces with markers or crayons before making their puppets.

 2. Trace your child’s open hand prints on a piece of red, blue and yellow paper for parrot wings.
 We used 24 lb. colored paper but you can also use construction paper if that is what you have on hand at home.
 Cut out all six of the traced handprints.